Hum2a/LifeSmart-Omni/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### Development Guidelines
+- Follow the existing code style
+- Write meaningful commit messages
+- Include tests for new features
+- Update documentation as needed

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+## 🔒 Security

-- Original LifeSmart project for inspiration
+- All API keys and sensitive data are stored in environment variables
-- Firebase for providing robust backend services
+- Firebase security rules are implemented for data access control
-- All contributors who have helped shape this project
+- Regular security audits are performed
+- HTTPS is enforced in production

 ## 📞 Support

+For support:
-For support, please open an issue in the GitHub repository or contact the development team.
+- Open an issue in the GitHub repository
+- Contact the development team
+- Check the documentation
+- Join our community forum

+## 🔄 Updates & Maintenance

+- Regular dependency updates
+- Security patches
+- Feature enhancements
+- Performance optimizations

 ---